maffblaster/maffblaster.github.io/quotes.md

 "What is the chief end of man?" -[Westminster Confession of Faith](https://en.wikipedia.org/wiki/Westminster_Confession_of_Faith)

+"You don't join a local church.
+You submit to one." -[Daniel Jarms](https://www.facebook.com/dan.jarms)

 "There's no other Man who could save the dead.
 There's no other God to place our head." -[Sufjan Stevens](https://en.wikipedia.org/wiki/Sufjan_Stevens)